sQVe/bufignore.nvim/README.md

 ## ✨ Features

+- Only targets hidden buffers, i.e., not visible in any window.
-- Efficient by utilizing a queue for all events that feeds batches of buffer events into processing.
+- Efficiently utilizes a queue for all events, which feeds batches of buffer events into processing.
 - Supports changing the current working directory by testing all current buffers.
-- Works out-of-the-box without needing to tweak configuration.
+- Works out-of-the-box without requiring any configuration tweaking.
 - Provides a callback to allow you to further configure when a buffer should be unlisted.
-- Ignores files outside of current working directory.
+- Ignores files outside the current working directory.

 <br />